BlueGummi/simple-pastebin/README.md

 ``cd simple-pastebin``

+If **any** fields are missing in config.toml, all values will default.
+This is a FEATURE, not a BUG (trust me).

 Edit config.toml with the editor of choice, it currently supports a port IP address, and a time to automatically clear the log file.
 Port, IP address, and expiration in config.toml must be strings Format the expiration like this